The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

-We summarized each NYSK document according to its top ten highest Fisher's exact test scoring terms and compared these results with those of our three now familiar alternative scoring functions.
-The blue barred histogram of Fig.~\ref{fig:nysk_plots}(B) casts into clear relief a striking correspondence between the Fisher's exact test scoring function and tp–idf.
+We summarized each NYSK document according to its top ten highest hypergeometric test scoring terms and compared these results with those of our three now familiar alternative scoring functions.

+The superimposed histograms of Fig.~1(b) show P@10 scores as measured between the hypergeometric test and each of three alternatives in the document summarization scenario.
+The blue barred histogram casts into clear relief a notable agreement between the hypergeometric test scoring function and TF–IDF.
 The average P@10 score is $8.47$ with a standard deviation of $1.04$.
-It is interesting to observe that this is significantly higher than the average P@10 score of $4.18\pm 1.68$ between the Fisher's exact test scoring function and the tp baseline.
-The green barred histogram of Fig.~\ref{fig:nysk_plots}(B) serves to reinforce this finding.
-Lastly, the red barred histogram of Fig.~\ref{fig:nysk_plots}(B) shows the P@10 score distribution for a simple baseline measure where each document is summarized by ten randomly selected terms.
+It is interesting to observe that this is significantly higher than the average P@10 score of $4.18\pm 1.68$ between the hypergeometric test scoring function and the~TF baseline (green histogram).
+Lastly, the red barred histogram shows the P@10 score distribution for a simple baseline measure where each document is summarized by ten randomly selected terms.
 The average P@10 score is $0.58$ with a standard deviation of $0.71$.
-To sum up: the Fisher's exact test scoring function overwhelmingly agrees with tp–idf in the document summarization scenario, and this cannot be explained by the effect of the tp baseline function, let alone by lists of randomly selected terms.